tmcqueen-materials/kafkacrypto-java/README.md

     // message value was not decrypted. msg.value().toWire() is the raw (undecrypted) message value
     // It can be discarded, or saved and decryption attempted at a later time }
+  // Note that for single messages due to how per-message encryption keys are derived, either both
+  // key and value will be successfully decrypted, or neither will.
 ```
 The convenience method `.getMessage()` can be used instead to return the message as bytes if successfully decrypted, or to raise a `KafkaCryptoMessageException` if decryption failed.